SADDLE

 5) Make slurry from the clay being used.

-6) Joint two walls at a right angel.
+6) Join two walls at a right angle.

 7) Add a very thin cord of clay to the inside joint.